freeCodeCamp/guide/src/pages/tools/calculators/tip-calculator/index.md

 ```

-## Step 3 JavaScript :
+## Step 3: JavaScript:

 We add onchange event.
-The onchange event occurs when user interact with the form.
-This action will execute a function that computes the final bill amount based on the percentage tip and return the results.
+The onchange event occurs when user interacts with the form.

+This action will execute a function that computes the final bill amount based on the percentage tip, then returns the results.

 ```javascript
 document.querySelector('#tip-form').onchange = function(){

   var bill = Number(document.getElementById('billTotal').value);